SpongePowered/SpongeDocs/source/faq.rst

 How Are Decisions Made?
 -----------------------

-The project owners, **blood**, **sk89q** and **Zidane**, after consulting with the community and other members when appropriate, will make the decisions.
+The project owners, **blood**, **sk89q**, and **Zidane**, after consulting with the community and other members when appropriate, will make the decisions.

 Have You Consulted the Community?
 ---------------------------------

 Yes!
 While things have been moving along quickly, we’re still very open to input.
 Many of our decisions have been based on the initial discussion in the #nextstep IRC channel (on EsperNet) as well as the results of a survey.
-Sponge now has extensive IRC channels of its' own, and helpful discussion is always welcome.
+Sponge now has extensive IRC channels of its own, and helpful discussion is always welcome.

 Technical Questions
 ===================

-Why Not Use a "Wrapper"-styled API?
+Why Not Use a "Wrapper"-Styled API?
 -----------------------------------

 A wrapper that merely works on network packets and reuses command blocks